-We have developed a series of tools which will help you to check in on gambling this week - whether it's for yourself, friends or family, or for a colleague.
+We have developed a series of tools which will help you to check in on yours, a friend's, a loved ones' or a colleague's gambling.

 If you want to know more about gambling:

 If you want to start a conversation about gambling: